RAF Podington: Current use

 With the end of military control, some airfield demolition and concrete removal was performed in the early 1960s, however before all the airfield runways were ground into aggregate, a group of drag racing enthusiasts approached the owners to use its former main runway as a drag racing strip.
 In 1964, an agreement was reached for what became Santa Pod Raceway, which opened during Easter weekend, 1966.
 Now informally known as 'The Pod', it is the premier drag racing facility in the United Kingdom, and a top circuit for European dragster racing.

 Its main runway was used in the title sequences for The Prisoner, a British television drama series about science-fiction and espionage.

 In 1972, the concrete was resurfaced with asphalt and Santa Pod became a major European centre for drag racing.

-Some of the buildings of the former Technical Site remain, though most have succumbed to vandalism or demolition.
+Some of the buildings of the former technical site remain, though most have succumbed to vandalism or demolition.
 The two main T-2 hangars are gone; one was dismantled and the other lost in a fire.
 The former air traffic control tower is one of the few to have been converted into an unusual private house.
 Those buildings that remain are generally in use by local businesses, though some are derelict.
 The old Headquarters and Operations Block in particular have seen recent use as a stables, they are not in the best of condition.
 The perimeter track remains in many places, though reduced in width, and the runways have long since gone (with the exception of the portion of the former main runway now in use as the drag racing track).

-On 26 May 2013, a ceremony and dedication service took place to officially unveil an inscribed granite memorial stone within Santa Pod Raceway, on the site of the former Podington Airfield.
+On 26 May 2013, a ceremony and dedication service took place to officially unveil an inscribed granite memorial stone.
 Organised by the Airfields of Britain Conservation Trust (ABCT), the service included the chief executive of Santa Pod Raceway, chief of ABCT, an air officer of the Royal Air Force, and standard bearers of the Royal British Legion, and culminated with a flypast consisting of a Lancaster bomber aircraft flanked by Hurricane and Spitfire fighters from the Battle of Britain Memorial Flight (BBMF).

-Podington may yet serve the nation once again; there is a proposal by Nuon Renewables to build nine wind turbines (downgraded from the original proposal of fifteen) on the old airfield site, though this is running into significant local opposition; as is usually the case with proposed wind farms.
-The proposed wind farm would generate electricity for 10,000 local homes.